 Claims adjusters work for auto insurance companies to investigate accidents and determine the extent of the insurer’s liability.
 They may inspect accident sites, review police reports, interview witnesses, and obtain claimant statements in determining how much money to include in a settlement offer.
-Understanding the role and responsibilities of a claims adjuster can help you during car accident settlement negotiations.
+Understanding the role and responsibilities of a claims adjuster can help you and your personal injury lawyer during car accident settlement negotiations.

 What Are the Claims Adjusters Chief Duties?

 The first letter you’ll receive as a claimant will introduce you to your adjuster, the policy limits that apply to your case, and will likely request additional documents.